-From time to time, the Land Trust sells certain merchandise, primarily calendars.
+From time to time, the Land Trust sells certain merchandise, primarily calendars, t-shirts, and hats.
 Proceeds are used to support the Land Trust's operations.
 Revenue is recognized when the patron takes possession of the merchandise.

 Land and Land Interests